tsbohc/tsbohc.github.io/p/1633785019/raw.md

 - I studied grammar first.

-When I felt somewhat comfortable with pronunciation and orthography, I moved on to grammar.

 Later on, I found the language much easier to parse.
 I knew where to look for the verb in subjunctive clauses, I could separate modal particles from the rest of the sentence.

-- I focused on comprehensible input that was just out of reach.
+- I focused on comprehensible input.

 I favoured input that contained a lot of visual information or appealed to my interests.
 The knowledge of the grammar eased me into reading, while reading imporved my understanding of the grammar.

 - I studied vocabulary in context and in order of frequency.